 The mission of the Kathmandu Jazz Festival, popularly known as “Jazzmandu,” is to bring quality jazz to Nepal, transcend cultural boundaries, and spread the message of peace and compassion through music.
 The annual festival that began in 2002 was founded by Chhedup Bomzan of The Jazz Upstairs Bar, and Navin Chettri, drummer and vocalist of Cadenza.
 The Kathmandu Jazz Festival has successfully promoted jazz in Nepal and brought world-class musicians to audiences in Kathmandu.
 It enriches lives, promotes creativity, encourages the sharing of international sounds and ideas, pushes the limits and boundaries of musical expectations and nurtures the talents of Nepali musicians.
 Jazzmandu strives to make the music accessible to as many people as possible by actively including free shows, educational school programs and workshops.

 Jazzmandu for Cultural Interaction

 Cultural interaction among people of different nations can take many forms, and the Kathmandu Jazz Festival is one exceptional and unique way to bring together the diverse talents and energies of musicians.
-In the past, we have hosted musicians from United States of America, Brazil, Canada, Holland, England, Cuba, Africa, Norway, Germany, Australia, Israel, Indonesia, Pakistan, and India, to name a few.
+In the past, we have hosted musicians from United States of America, Brazil, Canada, Holland, England, Cuba, Benin, Mali, Senegal, Norway, Germany, Australia, Israel, Indonesia, Pakistan, and India, to name a few.
 The cultural interaction has a boundless impact and influence on everyone involved: musicians, volunteers, fans, students, audiences, and the country as a whole.